rgambord/c99-doc/doc/sections/7/19/9/5/index.rst

 .. _9899_7.19.9.5p2:

+.. container:: snum

+   :ref:`2 <9899_7.19.9.5p2>`

-:ref:`2 <9899_7.19.9.5p2>` The rewind function sets the file position indicator for the stream pointed to by stream to the beginning of the file.
+The rewind function sets the file position indicator for the stream pointed to by stream to the beginning of the file.
 It is equivalent to

 ::